 The other, more expensive, solution is a water softener combined with an aerator.
 Don't soak anything in your water.
 If you must soak something, do it with bottled water.

 Joyce in Ottawa (BTW, I have a daughter in Brandon)

 When we lived in Georgia (think iron-rich red clay!) the one way they were able to keep the kids softball uniforms white was to wash them in CASCADE powder-style dishwasher detergent in warm to hot water.
 It was able to remove the iron and clean the uniforms quite well - even on synthetics.
-Cascade may not be good for colors though so test carefully.

 My in-laws had the same problem and finally bought a water-softener.
 More expensive in the short term, but thought that it made up for it in less damaged clothing and fixtures.